vbrazo/algorithms-archives/README.md

 Terminology used in Binary Search:

-- Target - the value that you are searching for
+- Target - the value that you are searching for.
-- Index - the current location that you are searching
+- Index - the current location that you are searching.
-- Left, Right - the indices from which we use to maintain our search Space
+- Left, Right - the indices from which we use to maintain our search Space.
-- Mid - the index that we use to apply a condition to determine if we should search left or right
+- Mid - the index that we use to apply a condition to determine if we should search left or right.

 Reference: https://en.wikipedia.org/wiki/Binary_search_algorithm